halilturkoglucs/Digital_Technologies_Radar_Task/README.md

 `"@undp_sdg_ai_lab/undp-radar": "1.1.0"`

+### Two Paths for the Map Implementation

+I've initially implemented using Google maps (MapView.tsx).
+However, after asking question about the task, I decided to use a ready map like this: https://www.amcharts.com/demos/map-bubbles/ (please see AmCharts section)

+#### Google Maps - DEPRECATED

-10. Used google maps react component in MapView component:
+1. Used google maps react component in MapView component:
 - iterate through the Radar state blips and map them to the country hashmap with their frequencies
-- according to the frequency, set marker's transparency: bolder meaning more, more pale meaning less
+- according to the frequency, set marker's size: bigger meaning more frequent.
+However, here I added a min, max constraint so that blips are clearly visible on the map; not too small, not too big

-11. Added info window for each marker.
-When you click on any of the markers, it shows which country it belongs to as well as the total number of implementations for that country.
+2. Added info window for each marker.
+When you click on any of the markers, it shows which country it belongs to as well as the total number of implementations for that country according to the filter (excluding Global).

-12. Added QuadrantMapView so that when we are in the new map view and user clicks a quadrant, this new components shows a map filtered by the values of the quadrant (technology filter included)
+3. Added QuadrantMapView so that when we are in the new map view and user clicks a quadrant, this new components shows a map filtered by the values of the quadrant (technology filter included)

-13. Added 'quadrant-filter' class for mobile viewports too so that the new map view can have the responsive filter on mobile
+4. Added 'quadrant-filter' class for mobile viewports too so that the new map view can have the responsive filter on mobile

-14. Added tests for MapView
+5. Added tests for MapView

-15. Moved Google Maps API Key to .env.local which prevents it from being committed to Github.
+6. Moved Google Maps API Key to .env.local which prevents it from being committed to Github.
 Github workflows still work since API key is in Github secrets now.

+NOTE: You can still switch to this by replacing AmChartsMapView component in RadarMapView.tsx with MapView component

+#### AmCharts Map

+1. Install AmCharts npm dependencies:

+`
+npm install @amcharts/amcharts5
+npm install @amcharts/amcharts5-geodata
+npm install @amcharts/amcharts5-fonts
+`

+2. Use AmCharts map library to form the frequency map

+3. Use useLayoutEffect effect as explained by AmCharts documentation to update the map according to the blips that we want to show

+According to the frequency, set marker's size: bigger meaning more frequent.
+However, here I added a lower bound constraint so that blips are clearly visible on the map; not too small, not too big

+WARNING: Not all country names have a match with AmCharts geolocation, thus such countries appear somewhere in the middle of the map on top of each other.

 ## Available Scripts